 Be wary that not all phone case suppliers will print on the sides of the case.
 Many will only print on the back, so make sure you pay attention to that during the design phase and when looking for a supplier.

 Try to source several different designs so you’re not just betting on one idea, and get feedback as early as you can:

-- Post your designs on image-oriented social media sites like Facebook, Instagram or Pinterest, and use engagement (likes, shares, comments) as an indicator of interest.
+- Post your designs on image-first social media sites like Facebook, Instagram, or Pinterest, and use engagement (likes, shares, comments) as an indicator of interest.
 You can even put some money into promoting your designs to a wider, more relevant audience and see which ones do best.

 - Ask friends and family for their input.

 - Reddit is great for feedback if you're selling to a specific niche.
-Post your designs in a relevant subreddit (r/pugs if you're selling cases for pug owners) and the anonymity of Reddit will help you solicit good input.
-You can even follow up with another post when your cases are finally available for purchase.
+Post your designs in a relevant subreddit (e.g.: r/pugs if you're selling cases for pug owners).
+The anonymity of Reddit will help you solicit good input.

-While you will have to buy in bulk with a minimum order quantity that’s anywhere from 10 to over 200, you’ll have the potential to offer better prices and make more off of each sale when each case can potentially cost you as little as $1.
+While you will have to buy in bulk with a minimum order quantity that’s anywhere from 10 to 200 or more, you’ll have the potential to offer better prices and make more off of each sale when each case potentially costs you as little as $1.